-For a comprehensive discussion of the primary drivers of cash flow from our operations, including the impact of varying market conditions and the timing of settlement of our derivative activities, see "Liquidity and Capital Resources-Cash Flow from Operations" under Item 7 of our 2008 Annual Report on Form 10-K.
+For a comprehensive discussion of the primary drivers of our cash flow from operations, including the impact of varying market conditions and the timing of settlement of our derivative activities, see "Liquidity and Capital Resources-Cash Flow from Operations" under Item 7 of our 2008 Annual

+Report on Form 10-K.

+Our cash flow from operations was positively impacted by cash generated by our recurring operations.
 Our cash flow from operations can be significantly impacted in periods when we are increasing or decreasing the amount of inventory in storage.
-During the first quarter of 2009, we decreased the amount of our inventory.
-The decrease in inventory was primarily related to the sale of LPG inventory resulting from end users' increased demand for heating requirements in the winter months.
-The decrease in LPG inventory was partially offset by an increase in crude oil inventory related to the strong contango market in the first quarter of 2009.
-These net volumetric decreases were further impacted by lower prices for our inventory purchases during the quarter compared to prior year amounts.
-The net proceeds received from liquidation of inventory during the quarter were used to repay borrowings under our credit facilities and favorably impacted our cash flow from operating activities.
+During the first six months of 2009, we increased the amount of our inventory.
+The increase in inventory was due to both increased volumes and an increase in prices and was primarily related to our crude oil contango market storage activities.
+The increase in crude oil inventory was partially offset by a decrease in LPG inventory as a result of the sale of LPG inventory in the beginning of the year resulting from end users' increased demand for heating requirements in the winter months.
+The net increased levels of inventory were financed through borrowings under our credit facilities resulting in a negative impact to our operating cash flow for the period.